foldda/rda/README.md

 Please take a look at [the Charian repo](https://github.com/foldda/charian) to see more detailed explanations and examples of using the API.

-## Snappable - An RDA's Commercial Use Example
+## Snappable - A Practical Use of RDA

-[Snappable is an open-source component-based computing framework](https://github.com/foldda/snappable) that allows assembling non-proprietary apps using mixed, portable components from different vendors.
+[Snappable](https://github.com/foldda/snappable) is an open-source component-based computing framework which defines software components that are reusable and interchangeable, meaning an app developer can assemble "non-proprietary" apps using components aquired from an open market potentially made by different vendors.

 In Snappable's design, components are independent, having minimal assumed knowledge when connecting and collaborating to another component, i.e., when two components exchanging data, they cannot assume the data has a specific data model.
-This allows the Snappable to implement very generic "plugs" for plugging in interexchangeable components which is the design goal of the framework.
+This allows the Snappable to implement very generic "plugs" for plugging in interchangeable components which is the design goal of the framework.
 In fact, RDA is created for this design requirement and is a primary data type used throughout the Snappable framework.

 In Snappable, a compatible component is required to convert its "native data" to and from RDA, possibly by using [Charian](https://github.com/foldda/charian), so the data (carried within an RDA) can flow through the system.
 For example, the HL7FileReader component, available at the "Snappable Portable Components" repo, implements the conversion from HL7 to RDA, and the HL7FileWriter component does the opposite conversion, and these two components can be connected and used in an app that requires HL7 data file reading and writing.

 [This demo video](https://www.youtube.com/watch?v=Uek9aW1qToU) visually demonstrates Snappable components in-action.
-It shows how an app can be assembled "physically" form pre-built interexchangeable Snappable components.
+It shows how an app can be assembled "physically" form pre-built interchangeable Snappable components.

 The Snappable framework API and many of its ready-to-use portable components are available in [this GitHub repo](https://github.com/foldda/snappable).